syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/Getting-Started.md

 ## Configuring the MultiSelectionComboBox control

 The commonly used settings of the MultiSelectionComboBox control can be configured either through Designer using the Smart tag or through the Properties window or through code.

+## Add control via designer

+The MultiSelectionComboBox control provides full support for the Windows Forms designer.
+To use a MultiSelectionComboBox control in your application, all you need to do is drag-and-drop the MultiSelectionComboBox control from the toolbox onto your form.
+You can then set any of its properties through the property grid.
+The following required assembly references are added automatically to the project:

+  * Syncfusion.Grid.Base.dll
+  * Syncfusion.Grid.Windows.dll
+  * Syncfusion.Shared.Base.dll
+  * Syncfusion.Shared.Windows.dll
+  * Syncfusion.Tools.Base.dll
+  * Syncfusion.Tools.Windows.dll

 ![Overview_img336](Overview_images/Overview_img336.png)

+## Add control manually using code

 To add MultiSelectionComboBox control to a Windows Forms application through code behind,

+1. Create C# or VB application through Visual Studio.

+2. Add the following required assembly references to the project:

+Syncfusion.Grid.Base.dll
+Syncfusion.Grid.Windows.dll
+Syncfusion.Shared.Base.dll
+Syncfusion.Shared.Windows.dll
+Syncfusion.Tools.Base.dll
+Syncfusion.Tools.Windows.dll

-* Include the namespaces “Syncfusion.Windows.Forms” and “Syncfusion.Windows.Forms.Tools”.
+3. Include the namespaces “Syncfusion.Windows.Forms” and “Syncfusion.Windows.Forms.Tools”.

 {% capture codesnippet1 %}
 {% tabs %}